oussamaansal/Portfolio/README.md

 - **ADMIN User** : Responsible of All CRUD Operations for books, authors and genres.

 **Current Status**:
-The project is actively being developed, with plans to add further functionality to the reservation and loan management system.
+The project is actively being developed, with plans to add further functionality to the Admin Section.

 ---